 Sunworks was founded in 2002 and is headquartered in California.

 Sunworks provides solar power systems for residential, commercial and agricultural markets in California as well as Nevada.
 It has roughly 64 projects divided between the two states and has installed more than 850 systems.

 The company designs, integrates, installs and manages systems that range in size from 2 kilowatts for residential loads to multi-megawatt systems for larger commercial projects.

 Closing out this US solar energy stocks list is VivoPower International.
 VivoPower was originally founded in 2014, and formed VivoPower in Australia and Asia that same year.
-By 2016, VivoPower was established in the UK and US, and had begun trading on the NASDAQ.
+By 2016, VivoPower was established in the UK and US, and began trading on the NASDAQ.
 The company is principally engaged in solar electricity generation facilities across many stages of development.
-With its global reach, VivoPower provides everything from the construction and operation of various solar projects.
+With its global reach, VivoPower provides everything for the construction and operation of various solar projects.